MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-adrms.md

 ### Update the FileEngine::Settings to use AD RMS with an Identity

-If the DNS SRV record for MDE has been published and `mip::Identity` is provided in the `FileEngine::Settings`
+If the DNS SRV record for MDE has been published and `mip::Identity` is provided in the `FileEngine::Settings`, then the only action is to set the engine to a protection-only engine.

 ```cpp
 FileEngine::Settings engineSettings(mip::Identity(mUsername), "");